stevengillard/amazon-asdi/examples/dask/workshop.md

  * Extraction of time-series temperature data for specific locations into a dataframe table

 During the workshop you will:
-1. Set up your cloud development environment using the [AWS Cloud9](https://aws.amazon.com/cloud9/) browser based development environment (IDE)
+1. Optionally, set up your cloud development environment using the [AWS Cloud9](https://aws.amazon.com/cloud9/) browser based development environment (IDE)
 1. Create your customised Dask container image using [Docker](https://www.docker.com), and publish it to the [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/) (ECR) service
 1. Deploy the Dask environment using the provided [AWS CloudFormation](https://aws.amazon.com/cloudformation/) "infrastructure-as-code" template.
 This template sets up the following services:
     * An [Amazon Virtual Private Cloud](https://aws.amazon.com/vpc/) network, with two subnets for the Dask scheduler and Dask worker tasks, as well as an Internet Gateway, NAT Gateway and S3 endpoint to facilitate connectivity with external resources